thepig25/strataApp/README.md

 ### Running the app
  * Hack for now to set port number to allow jasmine and cucumber tests to run concurently
+ * There is a Meteor Github issue raised to fix this and use npm freeport

 ```
  $ JASMINE_MIRROR_PORT=5050 meteor